ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 Pablo adds that developing packages was the logical next step of the process after incorporating the R language and training: _“we put together, on the one hand, the tools with which we improve our workflow, the package {Herramientas}, and on the other hand, the package {Comunicación}, that the idea was mainly, and still is today, mainly to improve the workflow of our team, our day-to-day work.”_

 They also add two important objectives to the whole process: to smooth the language and make it accessible to all people, even those who do not necessarily come from programming backgrounds, and to _"develop the packages in Spanish as much as possible”_.
-The target was the same: _We couldn't get into thinking whether we know English, if we don't know English, or even how much English we know.
-We wanted to get that barrier out of the way._
+This helped reduce barriers for the team: _"We couldn't get into thinking whether we know English, if we don't know English, or even how much English we know.
+We wanted to get that barrier out of the way."_

 {{< figure src = "dnme-r-universe.png" class = "pull-right" width = "500" alt = "Screenshot of an R-Universe profile showing SINTA's packages" >}}